What is the O-SHOT?

 WHAT DOES THE DOCTOR DO DURING AN O-SHOT PROCEDURE?

-First the nurse applies a numbing cream to the vagina.
+First, the nurse applies a numbing cream to the vagina.
 Then blood is drawn from the arm in the same as with any blood test.
-Then, using a centrifuge and a special method, platelet rich plasma is isolated the resultant growth factors.
+Then, using a centrifuge and a special method, platelet-rich plasma is isolated from the resultant growth factors.
 The whole process takes about 10 minutes and can be done there in the room with the patient.
-Then, using a very thin needle, the growth factors are injected the clitoris and into the upper vagina into an area most important for the sexual response, the O-Spot.
+Then, using a very thin needle, the growth factors are injected into the clitoris and into the upper vagina into an area most important for the sexual response, the O-Spot.
 Because these areas have been numbed with the anesthetic cream, the woman feels little or no pain.

 There has never been even one serious reaction to PRP prepared by an FDA approved kit in any part of the body (the FDA has not evaluated the use of this kit for preparing PRP for use in the vagina…but this procedure only uses the woman’s own blood to prepare the injection).